ncats/translator-workflows/Green_CQs/GreenTeam_Clinical_Data_Documentation/README.md

 *3. The integrated feature tables are designed to provide access to either patient-level data or visit-level data.*

-*4. All inferences must be made with respect to the the binning strategy, 'study' design, and type of integrated feature table.*
+*4. All inferences must be made with respect to the binning strategy, 'study' design, and type of integrated feature table.*

 *Access to ICEES is open to all Translator team members and is not subject to regulatory constraints.*